sajonaro/dapr-java/README.md

     ```bash
     # attach to `sender` container and run the java application in it
     $ docker compose exec sender java -jar /app/target/SenderService-1.0.jar

     ```
+    The above command should result in { "response": "pong"} JSON object being returned from receiver/ping method

 - Alternatively (Step 4)
   ```bash
   # run the curl command directly from within `sender` container